About the School of Justice Studies

 - Conduct research in criminal justice

-- Provide service to individuals and organizations within the criminal justice system
+- Provide service to individuals, organizations and communities

 The School of Justice Studies offers: